24. 03. 2020

 4. The first modern pizzas were baked in …a.
 Milan b.
 Naples c.
 Rome

-5. The first tomatoes were brought to Europe from …
+first tomatoes were brought to Europe from …

 a.
 Australia. b.
 South America. c.
 Asia